 Things to do before and while applying mehendi

 - Get proper sleep and eat something before applying the mehendi.

 - Book your mehendi artist weeks before the ceremony.
 And, before finalising your mehendi designer, do look at their design samples.
-It will give you a clear idea about their designs patterns and design clarity.
+It will give you a clear idea of their designs patterns and design clarity.
 Also, if you have a specific design in your mind and want the same on your hands and feet, then give its copy to your artist beforehand.

 - Before applying mehendi, do wash your hands and feet with soap and dry them properly.
 Any cream or oil on your skin will act as a barrier, and minimise the mehendi absorption into your skin.